With Acronis Universal Restore you can recover the image of your system to a machine with dissimilar hardware

 - On the Drivers manager screen select where Acronis Universal Restore should look for the new drivers:

 (!)
 Acronis Universal Restore patches the registry and installs the new drivers after the system is restored, so make sure the location with the drivers will still be available.
 For example, do not specify the search path for the drivers on the same disk to which you are restoring the backup.
 The recommendation is to have the drivers on a separate USB disk, or on a network share.
+It is also recommended to put the mass storage drivers in the same folder.

 - Select to restore the whole disk with the operating system (including MBR and Track 0):